-William Orpen War Paintings & Sketches Slideshow by Dominic Lee Priory Studios.
+William Orpen War Paintings & Sketches Slideshow by Dominic Lee, Priory Studios, Orpen Research Archives.

 “Did you really believe this war would end wars?